Understand and Overcome Overfunctionning and Rescuing

 Why Overfunctioning & Rescuing Develops

-These aren't signs of being fundamentally controlling or codependent.
+This pattern is not a sign of being fundamentally controlling or codependent.

 At its core, Overfunctionning is about maintaining emotional safety and certainty.
 This pattern often forms when chaos, inconsistency, or emotional neglect made it necessary to become capable early.
 Taking charge became a way to create stability, earn connection, or avoid feeling helpless.